For years Hawaii’s criminal background check law has been among the most protective in the nation.

 Guidance when a criminal background is uncovered

-Employers who choose to conduct criminal background checks must consider the following before deciding whether that information disqualifies someone from employment: the type of offense, how serious it was, how long ago it was committed—in Hawaii only the last ten years may be considered, excluding incarceration time—as well as the nature of the job.
+Employers who choose to conduct criminal background checks must consider the following before deciding whether that information disqualifies someone from employment: the type of offense, how serious it was, how long ago it was committed—in Hawaii, only felony convictions of the last seven years and misdemeanor convictions of the last five years may be considered, excluding incarceration time—as well as the nature of the job.

 The U.S. Equal Opportunity Employment Commission (EEOC) requires employers to give applicants with a record an opportunity to explain the circumstances of their criminal history.
 Additionally, the EEOC publishes a lengthy document with guidance for employers.
 See, Consideration of Arrest and Conviction Records in Employment Decisions.

-If the applicant does have a conviction record within the last ten years and the record has a rational relationship to the job duties and responsibilities, the employer may withdraw the offer of employment.
+If the applicant does have a conviction record within the last seven years for felonies and five years for misdemeanors, excluding incarceration time, and the record has a “rational relationship” to the job duties and responsibilities, the employer may withdraw the offer of employment.

 The challenge of proving a “rational relationship”

-All Hawaii employers—public and private—are prohibited from asking about criminal history until a conditional job offer is made.
-The offer may be withdrawn only if the conviction “bears a rational relationship to the duties and responsibilities of the position.”
+Hawaii employers—unless exempted—are prohibited from asking about criminal history until a conditional job offer is made.
+The offer may be withdrawn only if a conviction (not arrest) “bears a rational relationship to the duties and responsibilities of the position.”
 This “rational relationship” might seem obvious, such as an individual with a check forgery conviction applying to work in accounting, but in many cases, it can be difficult (and expensive) to prove, depending on the specific scenario.

 In 2015, the Hawaii Supreme Court ruled against Hawaii Health Systems Corporation in a case brought by Zak Shimose, a radiological technician with a conviction for crystal methamphetamine possession with intent to distribute.
 His offer of employment at a Hilo hospital was rescinded after the conviction became known, but he took the case to court.